-Preventive Services other than those specifically described under Covered Services, or otherwise required by law to be covered.
+Preventive Services other than those specifically described under Covered Services or otherwise required by law to be covered.
 Some tests may be used for screening (preventive) purposes or for diagnostic purposes; when filed by the Provider for a diagnostic purpose, the claim will not be paid under the Preventive Care provisions.
 Normal contract terms will apply.
-If coverage for Preventive Services requires use of a Network Provider, benefits will not be paid for services received out-of-Network.

-26. Psychological and Educational Testing
+27. Psychological and Educational Testing